Hi, I'm Cristina Marie

 Chasing The Feeling Of Feeling ALIVE

-Our focus became honing in on those things that brought us joy and choosing places based on that.
+Our focus became honing in on those activities or things that brought us joy and choosing places based on that.
 We would take notes of what we liked, of what stuck out to us.

 We arrived at each place with the intention of learning and growing.
-We wanted to absorb as much of the culture and place we were in as possible.
+We wanted to absorb the culture, the people and the places we were in as much as possible.

 Although today it’s easy to say that we find the most joy exploring in the outdoors, we didn’t always know this.